Here’s an interesting idea for family-friendly immigration reform.

 Could this concept work under U.S. permanent residency rules?
 I think so.

-Of course, as a seasoned green card lawyer, I can attest the road forward will be a bumpy ride.
+Of course, as a seasoned green card lawyer, I anticipate the road forward, once embarked upon, would be a bumpy ride.

 Ancestry Visas enable commonwealth nationals who have a grandparent who was born in the UK, the Channel Islands or the Isle of Man to enter the UK for a period of five years.
 Commonwealth nationals with a grandparent born in the Republic of Ireland prior to 31 March 1922 are also eligible to apply for a UK Ancestry Visa.

-After five years, you can either apply for a visa renewal or apply for settled status, which is roughly tantamount to permanent residence in the U.S.
+After five years, a personn can either apply for a visa renewal or apply for settled status, which is roughly tantamount to permanent residence in the U.S.

 Generally, birthright citizenship is conferred upon individuals through their parents’ citizenship or their place of birth.